Affiliate links on Android Authority may earn us a commission. Learn more.

 This is great because it eliminates the need for on-device storage, and allows you to stream in other rooms of the house (or other houses entirely).
 However, it also means that you won’t be able to stream them offline, which is one of the major draws of DVR in the first place.

 Below we’ve listed our picks for the best Roku streaming devices you can currently buy.
-The latest were released in late 2019, and there’s no word yet on updated models for 2020.
 A bit further down we’ve also included details about other Roku products like the soundbar and Roku TVs.
 Note that all of these are available in the US, Canada, and Mexico, but international availability may differ.

-Streaming is limited to 1080p HD quality and the remote doesn’t have any special features like a headphone jack or voice controls.
+Streaming is limited to 1080p HD quality, and the remote doesn’t have any special features like a headphone jack or voice controls.
 Nevertheless, it’s the best Roku device for casual watchers.
-It runs at just $30, making it a great entry point into the Roku ecosystem.
+It runs at around $30, making it a great entry point into the Roku ecosystem.

 4K TVs have become more and more affordable over the years, and if you want a Roku streaming device that supports this resolution, you’ll want to look at the Roku Premiere.
 It’s the cheapest model to offer UHD 4K streaming with HDR.

 Apart from that, it’s virtually identical to the Roku Express.
 You get the same basic remote with no voice controls, and it connects via single-band Wi-Fi.
-The good news is that it only costs $10 more, so you can get your 4K streaming fix for just $40.
+The good news is that it’s a slightly older model, so you can get your 4K streaming fix also for just $34.99.

 Roku Streaming Stick Plus

 Despite its small size, Roku Streaming Stick Plus packs a lot of features: UHD 4K, HDR, and a premium remote with voice controls.
-That’s a lot of convenience for a device that costs just $60.
+That’s a lot of convenience, though the device does come in around $50.

 Other Roku devices